Lindenholzhausen: Historical hourstone

 This hourstone is one of 14 that were erected between Koblenz and Würges (a district of Bad Camberg) following a decree issued in 1789 (date on the hourstone) by the last Bishop and Prince-elector of Trier, Clement Wenceslaus of Saxony.
-Although only 8 of the initial 14 hourstones remain, these monuments of Germany's more distant past are not under preservation order.
+Although only 8 of the initial 14 hourstones remain, these monuments of Germany's more distant past are not under a preservation order.

 The inscription "CT" beneath the symbolised Elector's Crown stands for "Chur Trier", now known as "Kurtrier" (Electorate of Trier).
-The route from "Coblenz" to "Franckfurt" lead through different territories, including the Electorate of Trier, the Principality of Nassau-Oranien, the Principality of Nassau-Usingen, the Electorate of Mainz and the Imperial City of Frankfurt and it was not uncommon for a territory to have its own system of length units.
+The route from "Coblenz" to "Frankfurt" led through different territories, including the Electorate of Trier, the Principality of Nassau-Oranien, the Principality of Nassau-Usingen, the Electorate of Mainz, and the Imperial City of Frankfurt and it was not uncommon for a territory to have its own system of length units.
 In order to avoid laborious conversions between the different systems, the down-to-earth dimension of "average distance covered by a fully loaded horse-drawn cart per" hour was introduced, which was much more useful to the common traveller of the day.
 It also had the advantage that speed variations due to mountain crests and valleys could be incorporated.